 Accommodation options on the Camino Frances

-There is a range of accommodation options located on the Camino Frances pilgrimage route including traditional pilgrim hostels (referred to as albergues or refugios in Spanish, and auberges in French), rural houses, campsites, official hostels and hotels.
+There are a range of accommodation options located on the Camino Frances pilgrimage route including traditional pilgrim hostels (referred to as albergues or refugios in Spanish, and auberges in French), rural houses, campsites, official hostels and hotels.
 Places to stay range from budget albergues to luxury hotels.
 In larger towns and cities there are options to cater for every budget and personal preference.
 We have provided an overview of the most popular types of accommodation below.

 Pilgrim hostels are the traditional place to stay on the Camino Frances.
 There are different types of pilgrim hostels including municipal, parochial, association and private hostels.
 Pilgrim hostels, as the name suggests, are exclusive to pilgrims; they only admit pilgrims with a Pilgrim Record or Credencial who are walking, cycling or horse-riding the Camino.